 The nomination committee proposes that the Board, for the period until the next Annual General Meeting shall consist of six (6) members and no deputies.
 Further, the nomination committee proposes that a registered public accounting firm and a head auditor is to be appointed.

 Item 11 - Determination of remuneration for the Board of Directors and auditors

-The nomination committee proposes that the remuneration to the Board for the upcoming term, shall amount to SEK 400,000 to the Chairman and SEK 230,000 each to the other members appointed by the General Meeting and who are not employees of the Company.
-A member of the Board of Directors may, if fiscal conditions permit and provided that it is cost neutral for the Company, invoice the remuneration.
-The total remuneration to the board shall amount to SEK 1,320,000.
+The nomination committee proposes that the remuneration to the Board for the upcoming term, shall amount to SEK 450,000 to the Chairman and SEK 250,000 each to the other members appointed by the General Meeting and who are not employees of the Company.
+The total remuneration to the board shall amount to SEK 1,650,000.

 Fees for the upcoming term, in addition to directors' fees, shall be paid to the members of the Company's audit committee, and the fee to the chairman of the audit committee shall amount to SEK 80,000 and 50,000 each to be paid to the other members of the audit committee.